alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 If I call `DeleteCustomer(...)`, I assume it deletes.
 If I call `TryParse(...)`, I assume ordinary failure is reported through the return value.
 If I call `GetUserAsync(...)`, I assume I have awaitable work.
 If I call `CalculateTotal(...)`, I assume I have a calculation.

-Names, types, documentation, conventions, and tooling all help tell me what kind of call I am dealing with.
+Names, types, documentation, conventions, and tooling tell me what kind of call I am dealing with.

-This article is about one contract that is often missing from the signature: whether a call is value-like or interaction-like.
+This article is about a contract signatures often omit: whether a call is value-like or interaction-like.

-The examples use C#-style syntax because that is the code I usually write.
-The point applies more broadly to mainstream imperative and object-oriented languages where effects are ordinary and purity is usually a convention rather than a checked language feature.
+The examples use C#-style syntax, but the point is broader.
+In mainstream imperative and object-oriented languages, effects are ordinary and purity is usually a convention rather than a checked feature.

 This is not an argument that ordinary procedural code is broken.
-A lot of procedural code is direct and truthful: read input, do work, write output, return.
+A lot of it is direct and truthful: read input, do work, write output, return.
 In that style, order is visible, effects are the point, and naming plus layering often carry enough signal.
-The place where purity matters most is not every method.
-It is the methods callers want to treat like calculations.
+Purity matters most in methods callers want to treat like calculations.

 By "impurity," I mean the call depends on more than its explicit inputs or produces more than its returned value.
 That includes visible effects like writing a file, calling a service, sending an email, logging, or mutating caller-owned state.
-It also includes hidden inputs like reading the clock, using randomness, reading current culture, or depending on global configuration.
+It also includes hidden inputs like reading the clock, using randomness, current culture, or global configuration.

-The common issue is the same in both cases: the call is interacting with context the caller cannot see in the parameter list.
+In both cases, the caller is depending on context absent from the parameter list.
 In small code, convention is often enough.
 In larger programs, convention gets expensive.

 The thesis is: